 Jeffery Xiong started to appear very often in top-level chess competitions in 2019, and he had really good results.
 Now, for his shortage, he is in the top 100 best players of the world and with good potential to continue.

-He is currently 21 years old, and still has a career in front of him, how far will he go?
+He is currently 22 years old, and is currently number 46 of the world!
+He still has a career in front of him, how far will he go?

 You may also like: